 Appropriately Uses Anti-Psychotic Medication

-This statistic is a measure of the percent of long-term stay residents who were given antipsychotic medication.
-High levels of antipsychotic drug use may indicate a nursing home is using these medications to control patient behavior in scenarios where such medications are not medically required.
-However, some facilities may need to rely more on these drugs due to having more patients with Alzheimer's or other dementias.
+This statistic measures the percentage of long-term care residents who were prescribed antipsychotic drugs.
+Excessive reliance on these medications may suggest a nursing home is using these drugs to control patient behavior in situations where such drugs aren't medically required.
+Nevertheless, some nursing homes may need to rely on these drugs due to an increased number of residents suffering from cognitive disorders.